 Sometimes, people run late because they are too busy.
 If you know you usually don't have time, find out if there is an online route that the government provided themselves to make the reapplication simple.
 If there is, your problem is half solved.

 You may need the aid of biometric screening, which should be done at service centers.
-You should make enquiries concerning this.
-The thing about online options is that, it helps you beat the long wait at the immigration office.
+You should make inquiries concerning this.
+The thing about online options is that it helps you beat the long wait at the immigration office.

 In conclusion, whether you do it online or just follow the traditional route at the immigration office, what really matters is that you follow the legal route and apply in time.
 It is better to stay legally with your peace of mind than hiding from the law because you don't want to be caught.